MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 npm i
 ```

-Install the Json Server globaly, to store selected comments
+Install Json-Server globaly, to store selected comments in an local Json-File

 ```
 npm install -g json-server
 ```

-Place your analysed files in the json folder of the WebApp.
+Place your analyzed files in the json folder of the WebApp.
-Folders are automatically displayed as tabs.
+The folders are automatically displayed as tabs.

 ```
 Webapp/